-The Virginia Outdoors Foundation (VOF) is Virginia’s leader in land conservation, protecting about 675,000 acres in 107 counties and independent cities.
+The Virginia Outdoors Foundation (VOF) is Virginia’s leader in land conservation, protecting more than 750,000 acres in 106 counties and independent cities.
 VOF is a public organization, created by the Virginia General Assembly in 1966 under Virginia Code § 10.1-1800.
 Today, we receive both public and private support for our work.

-- VOF’s 675,000 acres of conserved land is three times the size of Shenandoah National Park and more than half the size of Rhode Island.
+- VOF’s 750,000 acres of conserved land is nearly the size of Rhode Island.

 - During the last decade, VOF has preserved open space in Virginia at a rate of about five acres every hour.

 - VOF easements account for about 80% of all open-space easement acreage in the state of Virginia.

 - VOF is responsible for managing more than 3,700 easement instruments, which account for about two-thirds of all open-space easement instruments in the state.
 Each instrument represents a legal contract that must be enforced under state and federal laws.

 - VOF conserved lands account for 16% of all protected acreage in Virginia, which includes federal, state, local, and private conservation lands.

 - The five counties with the most land protected by VOF are Fauquier, Albemarle, Rockbridge, Orange, and Rappahannock.

 - VOF recorded its first easement on June 13, 1968, on a 102-acre property in Goochland County.